Erbil: Neolithic

 Erbil was among the earliest regions of agricultural settlement during the Neolithic period, marking a significant stage in the development of human civilization in Mesopotamia.

 Bronze Age

 Early Bronze

 The region in which Erbil lies was largely under Sumerian domination from c.
 3000 BC.

 With the rise of the Akkadian Empire (2335–2154 BC) all of the Akkadian Semites and Sumerians of Mesopotamia were united under one rule.
 Erridupizir, king of the kingdom of Gutium, captured the city in 2150 BC.

 The first mention of Erbil in literary sources comes from the archives of the kingdom of Ebla.
 They record two journeys to Erbil (Irbilum) by a messenger from Ebla around 2300 BFC.

 The Neo-Sumerian ruler of Ur, Amar-Sin, sacked Urbilum in his second year, c.
 1975 BC.

 Middle Bronze

 In the centuries after the fall of the Ur III empire Erbil became a power in its area.
-It was conquered by Shamsi-Adad I during his short lived Upper Mesopotamian Kingdom, becoming independent after its fall.
+It was conquered by Shamsi-Adad during his short lived Kingdom of Upper Mesopotamia, becoming independent after its fall.